Sally Louisa Tompkins: Angel of the Confederacy

 Richmond became the capital city of the Confederacy after Virginia became one of the last of the Confederate states to secede from the Union in April 1861.
 It was generally thought by both North and South alike that the armed conflict would end quickly.
 After the first battle, the nation realized that the war would be much longer than they imagined.

-The First Battle of Bull Run—also known as the First Battle of Manassas—on July 21, 1861, was a southern tactical victory that opened the Civil War in the first major hand-to-hand combat.
+The First Battle of Bull Run—also known as the First Battle of Manassas—on July 21, 1861, was a Southern tactical victory that opened the Civil War in the first major hand-to-hand combat.
 Despite the word of victory, the Confederate capital city was ill-prepared for the hundreds of wounded soldiers who subsequently poured in, many arriving via the Virginia Central Railroad.
 The shock brought the reality of the horrors of warfare directly home, as officials and citizens scrambled to take care of the overflow of injured and sick patients.
-Official hospitals were filled to capacity.
+Official hospitals were filled.
 Factories, churches, and even homes became temporary hospitals to accommodate the wounded.

-At nearly 28 years old, Sally was among the civilians who responded by opening the home of Judge John Robertson as a hospital.
+At nearly 28 years old, Tompkins was among the civilians who responded by opening the home of Judge John Robertson as a hospital.
 Judge Robertson had taken his family to the countryside for safety and left his home to Sally to use as a hospital for as long as she needed.
 Sally was not alone in this effort.
-A number of ladies from the Saint James Episcopal Church, as well as a number of slaves, ran what become known as Robertson Hospital.
+Many ladies from the Saint James Episcopal Church, as well as several enslaved people, ran what became known as Robertson Hospital.
 The women of Saint James Episcopal were collectively known as "The Ladies of Robertson Hospital."
 Robertson Hospital became one of the South's biggest wartime hospitals.